 ‘Yes, and some whipped cream, too,’ replied Bella, full of joy.

 The cobbler then took up all his tools, wrapped them in his leather apron, walked behind the wallflower, and disappeared.

 Bella was so delighted; she could not sleep that night for joy.
-Her husband scarcely knew the house, she had made it so bright and clean; and by night she had washed the curtain, cleaned the window, rubbed the fire-irons, sanded the floor, and set a great jug of hawthorn in blossom on the hearth.
+Her husband scarcely knew the house.
+She had made it so bright and clean, and by night she had washed the curtain, cleaned the window, rubbed the fire-irons, sanded the floor, and set a great jug of hawthorn in blossom on the hearth.

-The next morning Bella kept a sharp look-out both for the tiny cobbler and on her neighbour’s house, to see whether she could catch a glimpse of the one-eyed servant.
-But, no—nothing could she see but her neighbour sitting on her rocking-chair, with her baby on her knee, working.
+The next morning Bella kept a sharp look-out both for the tiny cobbler and on her neighbour’s house to see whether she could catch a glimpse of the one-eyed servant.
+But, no—nothing she could see but her neighbour; sitting on her rocking-chair, with her baby on her knee, working.